Satwa/dayloop/README.md

 #  Dayloop
 ## Dead-simple recurring task reminder

-This app is made using SwiftUI for a learning purpose.
+This app is made using SwiftUI for learning purpose.

 Things you can do:

 - Add a task and schedule it (daily, weekly or monthly)
-- Get reminded with a notification at the given time
+- Get reminded with a notification at the given time (or deactivate temporarily)
 - Set a description to the task
 - Quickly answer to the notification to mark as done or snooze for 30 minutes
 - Delete a task